MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Enrollment/Microsoft.Graph.Beta.DeviceManagement.Enrollment.md

 ### [Get-MgBetaRoleManagementCloudPcRoleDefinition](Get-MgBetaRoleManagementCloudPcRoleDefinition.md)
 Get the properties and relationships of a unifiedRoleDefinition object of an RBAC provider.
-The following RBAC providers are currently supported:- Cloud PC - device management (Intune)- directory (Microsoft Entra directory roles)- entitlement management (Microsoft Entra entitlement management)- Exchange Online This API is available in the following national cloud deployments.
+The following RBAC providers are currently supported:\n- Cloud PC \n- device management (Intune)\n- directory (Microsoft Entra directory roles)\n- entitlement management (Microsoft Entra entitlement management)\n- Exchange Online This API is available in the following national cloud deployments.

 ### [Get-MgBetaRoleManagementCloudPcRoleDefinitionCount](Get-MgBetaRoleManagementCloudPcRoleDefinitionCount.md)
 Get the number of the resource